AndreRudolph/impulsephp-doc/docs/client/introduction.md

 <h4><a id="technologies">Technologies</a></h4>

+<h5><a id="npm"></a>NPM</h5>
+NPM is a package manager that keeps track of thousands of different npm packages.
+The Impulse PHP Framework typescript and scss source files are independent npm packages that can be installed to your project.

 <h5><a id="typescript">Typescript</a></h5>
 Typescript is a well known and established industry standard when it comes to reliable implementation and maintenance of javascript applications.
 It can be transpiled to javascript by using a transpiler and offers much more features than javascript which makes the development process more clean, fast and predictable: Types, generics, interfaces, etc.